remarcmij/vanilla-starter/docs/EXAMPLES.md

 Folder: `src/examples/github`

-This is a multi-page Router example that uses Observable State and url parameters.
+This is a multi-page Router example that uses Observable State and URL parameters.

 ## 6. Nobel Prize